dart-lang/language/working/0725 - Number Types and Null Safety/proposal.md

 > For  `e1 + e2`, `e1 - e2`, `e1 * e2`, `e1 % e2` or `e1.remainder(e2)` where `e1` has static type `int`, if the context type of the entire expression is `int`, then the context type of `e2` is `int`, and if the context type of the entire expression is `double`, then the context type of `e2` is `double`.

 > If the context type of `e1.clamp(e2, e3)` is `int` and the static type of `e1` is `int`, then the context types of `e2` and `e3` are both `int`.<br>If the context type of `e1.clamp(e2, e3)` is `double` and the static type of `e1` is `double`, then the context types of `e2` and `e3` are both `double`.

+(This does emphasize the inherent non-symmetry of Dart operators: The first operand is a receiver which is always evaluated with no type context, and the second operand is an argument, which is type inferred *after* the method has been detected and used to find the parameter type to use as type context.)

 ## Summary